-- Provide guidance on COVID-19 surveillance in healthcare and community settings. - Enhance rapid detection of confirmed cases/clusters of COVID-19 - Determine clinical and epidemiological characteristics of the COVID-19 infection. - Provide guidance on infection prevention and control (IPC) practices to be implemented when managing suspected and confirmed COVID-19 cases. - Provide guidance for rational use of resources including laboratory testing. - Serve as a quality control/audit tool for COVID-19 surveillance and prevention program.
+- Provide guidance on COVID-19 surveillance in healthcare and community settings. - Enhance rapid detection of confirmed cases/clusters of COVID-19 - Determine clinical and epidemiological characteristics of the COVID-19 infection. - Provide guidance on infection prevention and control (IPC) practices to be implemented when managing suspected and confirmed COVID-19 cases. - Standardize the clinical management of COVID-19 patients. - Provide guidance for rational use of resources including laboratory testing. - Serve as a quality control/audit tool for COVID-19 surveillance and prevention program.